-1.D Partnerships and collaboration with business relationships, suppliers in particular
+1.D Partnerships and collaboration with business relationships

-1.D.1 How does the enterprise emphasise the importance of responsible and sustainable business conduct in its business relationships, particularly in the supply chain?
+1.D.1 How does the enterprise communicate the importance of responsible business conduct in its business relationships?

 We have a checklist that we use when starting to work with a new supplier, which includes important information we need to know.
 For example, ISO 9001, ISO 14001, Reach, Oekotech etc, we seek audits to substantiate this.
 We also send out an SAQ (Supplier Assessment Questionnaire) to our suppliers annually.
 We have been able to meet many of our suppliers in person this year, both on exhibitons and visits in our production unit in Poland.
 We also have minimum criteria for our suppliers that include the items in the checklist.
 In addition, they should also be able to provide us with a contact person for sustainability issues and show us that they have a system for these issues.
 They must also be able to answer questions about traceability.